-The BTEC Level 2 Certificate in Animal Care is ideal for those students who seek to learn more about animal behaviour, animal wellbeing and the general care of both large and small animals.
+The BTEC Level 1/2 Tech Award in Animal Care is ideal for those students who seek to learn more about animal behaviour, animal wellbeing and the general care of both large and small animals.

-This course is the ideal foundation to future courses such as Agriculture, Animal Science, Animal Welfare or Veterinary Nursing.
+This course is the ideal foundation to future courses such as Agriculture, Animal Science, Animal Health and Welfare or Veterinary Nursing.

 The course is a mixture of theory and practical, comprising of units chosen by the centre.
-We will teach four units for this qualification:
+We will teach three units for this qualification:

-- 1. Animal Health- Examined

-- 2. Animal Handling-Coursework

-- 3. Animal Housing- Coursework
+- 1. Animal Health- Examined - 2.
+Animal Behaviour and Handling-Coursework - 3.
+Animal Housing and Accommodation- Coursework

-- 4. Principles of Animal Behaviour -Coursework

-Students will learn how to assess animal health, correctly handle farm livestock and small animals, provide appropriate housing and recognise variations of behaviour.
+Students will learn how to assess animal health, correctly handle large and small animals, provide appropriate housing and recognise variations of behaviour.

-Assessment is via one externally assessed examination and school assessed coursework assignments.
+Assessment is via one externally assessed two-hour examination and school assessed coursework assignments.
 All assignments will be assessed and verified within school.
 The qualification is the equivalent of one GCSE.